yfinehuang/yfinehuang.github.io/_pages/about.md

 - *2017.09 - 2020.06*, Master, Key Laboratory of Underwater Acoustic Communication and Marine Information Technology, Ministry of Education, Xiamen University.
 - *2012.09 - 2016.06*, Undergraduate, School of Information, Xiamen University.

+# 🌼 Work Experiences
+- *2025.02 - Present*, Guilin University of Electronic Technology, School of Information and Communication, Assistant Professor
+- *2025.02 - Present*, Guilin University of Electronic Technology, School of Information and Communication, Postdoctoral Researcher

 # 🔥 News
 - *2025.12*: &nbsp;🎉🎉 I award a grant from the China Postdoctoral Science Foundation!
 - *2025.05*: &nbsp;🎉🎉 One paper is accepted by _Journal of Real-Time Image Processing_!